Fabio-Klinge/DreamerV2-final_project-DRL/README.md

 # DRL Project - DreamerV2
 **Project for Deep Reinforcement Learning Course Summer Semester 2022 Cognitive Science at University Osnabrück**

+**[Link](https://youtu.be/b9tXz8ae5HI) to our Video Presentation of our Project**

-NOT WORKING PROPERLY - DON'T USE IT, IF YOU NEED RESULTS!
+DreamerV2 NOT WORKING PROPERLY - DON'T USE IT, IF YOU NEED RESULTS!

 <!-- ABOUT THE PROJECT -->
 ## About The Project